jskycak3/jpskycak.github.io/_pages/compsci.md

 # [<center>Computational Science</center>](#top)

-<center><b><a class="nav" href="http://www.jpskycak.com/compsci/#bio">Bio</a> • <a class="nav" href="http://www.jpskycak.com/compsci/#research">Research</a> • <a class="nav" href="http://www.jpskycak.com/research/#teaching">Teaching</a> • <a class="nav" href="http://www.jpskycak.com/research/#engineering">Engineering</a></b></center>
+<center><b><a class="nav" href="http://www.jpskycak.com/compsci/#bio">Bio</a> • <a class="nav" href="http://www.jpskycak.com/compsci/#research">Research</a> • <a class="nav" href="http://www.jpskycak.com/research/#teaching">Teaching</a> • <a class="nav" href="http://www.jpskycak.com/research/#webdevelopment">WebDevelopment</a></b></center>

 ## [Bio](#bio)

 I got my feet wet in physics research as a high-schooler, contributing to projects at IU South Bend and Notre Dame.
-As an underclassman at Notre Dame, I worked on projects in math and computational neuroscience, and as an as an underclassman, I simultaneously worked full-time as a data scientist at a local analytics consulting company called Aunalytics.
-At Aunalytics, I built production models to predict customer churn, mined business datasets for open-ended actionable insights, and taught/demonstrated new technology such as topological data analysis.
+As an underclassman at Notre Dame, I worked on projects in math and computational neuroscience; as an as an upperclassman, I simultaneously worked full-time as a data scientist at a local analytics consulting company called Aunalytics, where I 1) built production models to predict customer churn, 2) mined business datasets for open-ended actionable insights, and 3) taught/demonstrated new technology such as topological data analysis.

 Now, I'm pursuing a MS in computer science through Georgia Tech.
 In particular, I'm working on designing algorithms to solve structural puzzles.

-The projects I’m most proud of are in <b><font color="green">green</font></b>.

 ## [Research](#research)